Main Line Parent: Our Story of Building Community

 I added the four moms I knew — and within minutes, there were a dozen requests to join.
 Friends of friends must have seen notifications of this new group and soon I had approved 50.
 And then 100.
 And more kept coming!

 I sat back and said to my husband that night, “This is it!
 Everyone feels like I do – we’re all looking to connect, find friends, and build a village around us.
 No one is connecting us with the resources, events, and each other.
-I bet I can build a business around this!
-This is going to be my THING!”
+This is going to be my THING!
+I’m going to make it happen.”

 So the group kept growing, and I was thinking big: I started planning events to bring the group members together in person.
 We had an afternoon social at Barnes and Noble, then our first Mom’s Night Out, where 20 strangers showed up, bonded, and left with some GREAT new friends.
 I hosted coffees and lunches and recruited strangers with babies and young children to join us at every turn.
 Every connection I made felt like a deep breath of fresh air.
 (I hadn’t realized how much the loneliness of being a new mom felt like I was drowning.)